Another intermediate bind.

 =====

-enter 1, leave a tail but don’t knot it, wrap around right edge
+enter 1 (leave a tail but don’t knot it), wrap right edge, enter 1 again

 enter 5